The Happy Music Festival

 Violin Categories*

-*Early Bird Promotion ends on 6th July 2025
+*Early bird promotion ends on 5th July 2026

 For Gala Concert

-Absolute winners and Jury Prize winners for all categories will be invited to perform in the Gala Concert at LASALLE, The Singapore Airlines Theatre, University Of The Arts Singapore.
+Absolute winners and Jury Prize winners for all categories will be invited to perform in the Gala Concert at Victoria Concert Hall.

 Sales of Gala Concert tickets for public audiences to be announced on later date.